Adapt-Framework/adapt/README.md

 **bundle.xml** contains meta information describing the bundle, such as it's name, version and any dependencies that it has.

+## Writing your first application

-More more information please visit [AdaptFramework.com](http://www.adaptframework.com)
+For more information please visit [AdaptFramework.com](http://www.adaptframework.com)